2025 Judges

 An accomplished composer, arranger and choral director Alex Morris is in demand around the world as a vocal coach with regular appearance on faculty at Harmony University and is also a certified as a Musicality Judge with the Barbershop Harmony Society.
 Alex is the former Music Director of Vocal Evolution, leading them to three Barbershop Harmony Australia gold medals.
 In 2022 Alex was inducted into the Barbershop Harmony Australia Hall of Fame.
 He has a passion for education and loves nothing more than to share the joy of music.

 Ian Mulholland has been a BHA member for 37 years and has arranged over fifty barbershop songs.
-He is a four-time BHA national quartet gold medallist, five-time chorus gold medallist, and has won numerous silver and bronze medals at the national level.
+He is a four-time BHA national quartet gold medallist, six-time chorus gold medallist, and has won numerous silver and bronze medals at the national level.
 Ian is also a Pan Pac quartet and chorus gold medallist and has represented BHA at the International Contest many times.
 He helped form the Australasian Guild of Barbershop Judges (AGBJ) and has been a qualified AGBJ Musicality Judge for 20 years.
 He served as BHA President for four years and was made a BHA Life Member and Hall of Fame Legend in 2009.
+Ian was the compiler and editor of the Great Australian Barbershop Songbook (2004).
+He has been involved in music all his life, having performed professionally in music theatre and with several well known bands in Sydney and Perth, in addition to his barbershop activities.

 PERFORMANCE CATEGORY